ROCm/hipTensor/docs/installation.rst

     pdflatex hiptensor.tex

 Running the above commands generates ``hiptensor.pdf``.
+Alternatively, the latest docs build can be found `here <https://rocm.docs.amd.com/projects/hipTensor/en/latest/index.html>`_.

-Build Configuration
+Build configuration
 ^^^^^^^^^^^^^^^^^^^^^

 You can choose to build any of the following: